Lamarcke/Jakan/README.md

 What can you expect?

 -   All requests are cached by default in a store of your choice.
     This, combined with Jikan's own cache, means you will hardly ever make unnecessary requests to Jikan/MAL.
+The cache is opt-out and you can disable it very easily.
     `Powered by axios-cache-interceptor`

 -   Platform-agnostic:
     We use Parcel to build the library with support for most browsers and node environments.
     This includes compatibility with CommonJS, and ESM.
-    We are also limiting ourselves to ES5 syntax for maximum compatibility.

 -   Typescript first
-    Typescript is a first citizen here, and almost all request endpoints and their parameters (even the parameters of the parameters) have been mapped, so building queries is a breeze.
+    Typescript is a first citizen here, and almost all request endpoints and their parameters have been mapped, so building queries is a breeze.
     Results are also mapped.

 -   Javascript available